ec-jrc/lisflood-code/2_ESSENTIAL_setting-file/index.md

    </lfsettings>
 ```

 From this example, note that *anything* can be defined with 'lfuser' variables, whether it be paths, file prefixes or parameter value.

 At first sight it might seem odd to define model parameter like *UpperZoneTimeConstant* as a text variable when it is already defined in the 'lfbinding' element.
-However, in practice it is much easier to have all the important variables defined in the same element: in total the
-model needs around 200 variables, parameters and file names.
+However, in practice it is much easier to have all the important variables defined in the same element!
+In total the model needs around 200 variables, parameters and file names.
 By specifying each of those in the 'lfbinding' element you need to specify each of them separately.
 Using the 'lfuser' variables this can be reduced to about 50, which greatly simplifies things.

-You should think of the 'lfbinding' element as a low-level way of describing the model in- and output structure: anything can be changed and any file can be in any given location, but the price to pay for this flexibility is that the definition of the input structure will take a lot of work.
-By using the 'lfuser' variables in a smart way, custom template settings files can be created for specific model applications (calibration, scenario modelling, operational flood forecasting).
+Hence, by using the 'lfuser' variables in a smart way, custom template settings files can be created for specific model applications (calibration, scenario modelling, operational flood forecasting).
 Typically, each of these applications requires its own input structure, and you can use the 'lfuser' variables to define this structure.
 Also, note that both the *name* and *value* of each variable must be wrapped in (single or double) quotes.
 Dedicated XML-editors like XmlSpy take care of this automatically, so you won't usually have to worry about this.

 **NOTES:**